-For situations when the @SuppressWarnings annotation is inconvenient, the Nullness Checker provides two additional ways to suppress warnings: via an assert statement or the castNonNull method.
+For situations when the @SuppressWarnings annotation is inconvenient, the Nullness Checker provides three additional ways to suppress warnings: via an assert statement, the castNonNull method, and the @AssertParametersNonNull annotation.
 These are appropriate when the Nullness Checker issues a warning, but the programmer knows for sure that the warning is a false positive, because the value cannot ever be null at run time.